This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 From there, use the backup method of your choice!

-How to Edit on Lightroom
+How to Edit in Lightroom

 Make Your Lens Corrections